lonelycoder306/plox/README.md

 * docs - Project documentation.

 # Regular Features of plox
+The main Lox language implementation supports:
+* REPL prompt and file-execution options.
+* Arithmetic expressions involving any of the four main arithmetic operators.
+* Boolean expressions (including compound and nested expressions).
+* Number (float), string, Boolean, function, class and class-instance objects.
+* User-defined functions.
+* User-defined classes.
-*
+* Inheritance.
+* Error messages for all interpreter stages (scanning, parsing, resolving, executing).

 # Personal Modifications to plox
 This a brief list of the changes I've made to the language, including additions and modifications.
-They're not in any particular order.
+They're not in any particular order.\
-For a more detailed list with justification (brief or lengthy) for each change, please go to [Justification](./docs/Justification.md).
+For a more detailed list with justification (brief or lengthy) for each change, please go to [Justification](./docs/Justification.md).\
+For further instruction on how to make use of some of these features, please go to [Instructions](./docs/Instructions.md).
 * Added a minimal command-line debugger.
+* Added a built-in list class.
+    * List objects are heterogeneous, variable-length arrays.
+    * Multiple methods are made available for list objects.
 * Added multi-line support for REPL prompts.
 * Added support for lambdas.
 * Added modulus (%) and exponent (^) operators.